 - Financial aid will only cover courses required by your major and approved substitutes

-- Have official copy of transcript sent to our registrar’s office.
+- Have an official copy of your transcript sent to our registrar’s office.

 - Work Ethics grades are given for selected courses at Columbus Technical College and are emphasized in all courses.

 - You will be evaluated on character traits such as attendance, character, teamwork, appearance, attitude, productivity, organizational skills, communication, cooperation, and respect.

 - You will receive more information from your instructors.

 Specific dates can be found in the Registration Calendar each semester.